| |

 The other natural application of the theory was in education,

-and the government initiated a program char built hundreds of
+and the government initiated a program

 schools in the country using the materials and techniques of

-every region of the country,
+every region of the country.

 popular housing.
-In 1932 a national contest was held to find
+In 1932 a national contest was held to find a

-worker's minimum house." and the works of Alvaro Aburto
+"worker's minimum house," and the works of Álvaro Aburto

-(e.1900-€.1970), Enrique Yáñez (1908-90), Juan Legarreta
+(c.1900-c.1970), Enrique Yáñez (1908-90), Juan Legarreta

-(1908 -34), and Augusto Pérez Palacios (1909 -c.1980) exemplified this new social rural architecture, in which the internal
+(1908-34), and Augusto Pérez Palacios (1909 - c.
+1980) exemplified this new social rural architecture, in which the internal

 in which most of the family life occurred and with an important